pierzchala07/privacy-notice-corpus-analysis/README.md

 ## Limitations

 - **Small corpus (n = 10 per group).** Results are descriptive and indicative, not statistically inferential.
 - **TTR is computed on a 200-word random content-word window** - smaller than the conventional 1,000-word window, chosen so the shortest gov.uk documents could be included.
-The small, randomly-drawn window makes TTR noisier and somewhat sensitive to sample size.
+The small, randomly-drawn window makes TTR noisier and more sensitive to sample size.
 - **Rate-based features (formal phrases, deontic and epistemic modals)** are normalised per 1,000 words.
 This makes them comparable across document lengths but noisier for short documents, where a single phrase or modal shifts the rate substantially.
 - **Benchmark limitation** - the "plain" group is a documented example of UK public-sector plain-language writing on overlapping subject matter, not a normative ground truth.